kunkagkm/SCTUnet/Readme.md

 # SCTUnet
-Code for paper “A self-configuring Transformer Deep Network for welding radiographic image defect segmentation”
+Code for paper “A Self-Configuring Transformer Segmentation Method for Welding Radiographic Defect Detection in Steel Pipes”

 Parts of codes are borrowed from [nnUNet](https://github.com/MIC-DKFZ/nnUNet), about [Dataset](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/dataset_format.md) you can follow the settings in nnUNet for path configurations and preprocessing procedures .